sakapon/Build-Release/README.md

 [![license](https://img.shields.io/github/license/sakapon/Build-Release.svg)](https://github.com/sakapon/Build-Release/blob/master/LICENSE)

-There are options to use it:
+There are options to use the tools:
 - Add the PowerShell script files to Visual Studio projects by NuGet
-- Download and extract [the PowerShell script files](https://github.com/sakapon/Build-Release/raw/master/Downloads/BuildRelease-1.2.6.zip) to any folder
+- Download and extract the PowerShell script files to any folder
 - Add the PowerShell scripts above to `External Tools` in Visual Studio (recommended)

 See [Usage](#usage) for details.